By sweeping a series from the NL East leaders, the Atlanta Braves have managed to stay in the conversation for the division crown.

 "There's still a lot of baseball left," manager Fredi Gonzalez said after Sunday's 5-1 win.
 "Who knows what could happen?
 We've just got to keep playing and keep winning ballgames."

-While winning their first division title since 2005 seems unlikely, the Braves own a seven-game advantage over ...
+While winning their first division title since 2005 seems unlikely, the Braves own a seven-game advantage over St. Louis for the NL's first wild card. ...